tum-esm/em27-metadata/README.md

 # used inside the GitHub Actions workflow for storage repos
 pytest -m "action"

-# can be used for local development (skips pulling from GitHub)
+# can be used for local development (libe "ci", but skips pulling from GitHub)
 pytest -m "local"
 ```